 What is Customer Relationship Management (CRM)?

 At its core, “customer relationship management” is a strategy for managing potential and current customer relationships through collecting and analyzing data.
-You can select and implement different customer relationship management models and frameworks to detail how you’re going to approach your relationships with customers.
+You can select and implement different customer relationship management CRM process to detail how you’re going to approach your relationships with customers.